 Cyberlaw is the law that includes a variety of issues related to the internet and other communication technology, including intellectual property, privacy, freedom of expression, and jurisdiction.
 Cyberlaw governs the legal issues of cyberspace.
 Cyberspace is the electronic medium of computer networks, in which online communication takes place.
 Cyberspace is a broad term that includes: computers, computer networks, Internet data software, etc.

 Cyber laws are fundamental.
 They provide security to not only the intellectual property of IT companies but also helps to maintain the privacy of internet users.
 They check the programs of corporates to make the internet a neutral platform, help to create standard models of use which helps to create tailored facilities to the citizens to boost the economy, and so on.

 Different countries have different cyber laws and cyber laws regulating bodies.
 In Nepal cyber law is called as Electronic Transaction Act (ETA) 2063, which was passed in 2004.
-The law deals with issues related to digital signature, intellectual property, cybercrime, etc. The Act is dived into 12 sections and 80 clauses.
+The bill deals with issues related to digital signature, intellectual property, cybercrime, etc. The Act is dived into 12 sections and 80 clauses.
 This law keeps an eyeball on issues which are related to computer networks and cybercrime.
 It brings cyber criminals under the justice of law and penalizes them just like other crimes.
-As per the Act, if anyone is found violating cybercrime, he/she will be punished for a minimum of 6 months to a maximum of 3 years in jail and has to pay minimum 50 thousands to maximum 3 lakhs as a penalty.
+As per the Act, if anyone is found violating cybercrime, he/she will be punished for a minimum of 6 months to a maximum of 3 years in jail and has to pay minimum 50 thousand to maximum three lakhs as a penalty.

-The importance of cyber law can’t be over-stressed.
+The importance of cyberlaw can’t be over-stressed.
 The proper regulation, amendment, implementation and awareness generation can help to create a new and safe digital society.